 - Please don’t bring dogs in the arena area.

 Awards will be presented to athletes immediately following the competition of an entire division.
 The entire division of athletes will be escorted to the cafeteria by volunteers where Special Olympics awards as well as horse ribbons are presented.

-Opening Ceremonies – Friday @ 7 p.m. – Hunt Horse Complex
+Opening Ceremony – Friday @ 7 p.m. – Hunt Horse Complex

-Delegations should be lined up with their delegations on the concourse by 6:30pm, with Opening Ceremonies starting at 7pm.
-This year’s entertainment will include coaches games.
+Delegations should be lined up with their delegations on the concourse by 6:30pm, with Opening Ceremony starting at 7pm.